|

 Ashland Management, Inc. v.
 The Boston Company (a Mellon subsidiary)

-Federal Court, Southern District of New York, 2005
+Federal Court, Southern District of New York

-In 2005, we were retained by Ashland Management, a high net worth manager specializing in large cap equities, who in 2002 sold its wrap-fee business to Lighthouse Growth Advisors, an affiliate of the Dreyfus Companies and a Mellon subsidiary.
+We were retained by Ashland Management, a high net worth manager specializing in large cap equities, who in 2002 sold its wrap-fee business to Lighthouse Growth Advisors, an affiliate of the Dreyfus Companies and a Mellon subsidiary.
 This action involves Ashland’s Complaint to recover $5.5 million as part of a contingent payment based on a threshold related to the Assets Under Management that were transferred as part of the transaction.
 We are in the discovery phase of the litigation.
 Lighthouse is represented by Reed Smith.

 Marshall Heaven v.
 Timber Hill/Interactive Brokers and Pickwick Plaza